iamsk/bongard/src/client/README.md

-# How to build mobile on iOS?
+# How to build mobile on iOS

 1. make sure cordova is installed by "npm install -g cordova"